top of page

 ## Implications for Astrobiology

-Exploring these icy moons is a big step in astrobiology, pushing us to think bigger about where life might be.
-As we keep digging into how life can start and grow, we might find that the universe is teeming with life in ways we never expected, with ecosystems as varied and complex as those on Earth.
+Exploring these icy moons is a big deal for astrobiology, making us rethink where life could potentially thrive.
+As we dig into the origins and growth of life, we might find that the universe is teeming with more life and diversity than we ever thought possible.

 ## Expanding the Search for Life